hacks-guide/Guide_Panda/_pages/A9LH-to-B9S.md

 ---
-title: "A9LH to B9S" #
+title: "A9LH to B9S"
-lang: en
-permalink: /updating-to-boot9strap.html
+permalink: /a9lh-to-boot9strap.html
 ---

 This page is for existing arm9loaderhax users to update their devices to boot9strap.